RickCarlino/raft_protocol_experiments/readme.md

 # Details

- * IRC is the communication medium
+ * IRC is the communication medium, although it could easily be adapted to MQTT or TCP.
  * I probably won't use 150-300ms polling time like Raft recommends.
 That's way too fast for IRC.
- * The node will contain a single string.
+ * The node will replicate a single string value as its state.
  * I will flash state to floppy disk when logs are committed because that's the only reasonable thing to do.
 It's an old "AOL Autodialer" disk, in case you need specifics.

 # Usage